Krasan, Graham P. University of Michigan Medical School, Ann Arbor, Michigan.

 - Human infections

-A genus of gram-negative, pleomorphic bacteria that are facultative anaerobes and are nonmotile and non-spore-forming.
-They have fastidious growth requirements, including either factor X (provided by hemin or other porphyrins) or factor V [provided by nicotinamide adenine dinucleotide (NAD), nicotinamide adenine dinucleotide phosphate (NADP), or nicotinamide nucleoside], or both, depending on the species.
-Erythrocytes represent an exogenous source of these factors.
+A genus of Gram-negative, pleomorphic bacteria, including a number of pathogenic members.
+Bacteria belonging to the genus Haemophilus (see illustration) are facultative anaerobes and are nonmotile and non-spore-forming.
+In addition, they are pleomorphic, having the ability to occur in more than one distinct form in a single life cycle.
+Haemophilus bacteria have fastidious growth requirements, including factor X (provided by hemin or other porphyrins) or factor V [provided by nicotinamide adenine dinucleotide (NAD), nicotinamide adenine dinucleotide phosphate (NADP), or nicotinamide nucleoside], or both, depending on the species.
+Erythrocytes (red blood cells) represent an exogenous source of these factors.
+See also: Bacteria; Bacterial growth; Bacteriology; Pathogen

 The content above is only an excerpt.